Xbox Down: Gamers report major outage on console - Evening Express

 — LG (@LukeGross10) January 30, 2019

-The Xbox Status website, which has also been affected by the issue, confirms there are issues with the Core service, which was reported shortly after 6pm.
+The Xbox Status website, which has also been affected by the issue, confirmed there are issues with the Core service, which was reported shortly after 6pm.

-According to a statement from Xbox Support, the firm are aware of the issue and are working to restore access
+However, in a tweet at around 8.30pm, Xbox Support confirmed they have resolved the issue

-Our engineers are actively investigating and working on the issues outlined in our initial post.
-In the meantime, keep an eye out on our Service Status page for updates while this issue is worked on: https://t.co/99xfLMWcZW https://t.co/NwHUySgBvL
+A spokesperson said: “The issues surrounding Xbox One console startup, sign-in, title update errors, and our status page have now been resolved.

 — Xbox Support (@XboxSupport) January 30, 2019